 C. H. Springer Learning Center

-All books and materials in the library are catalogued by Library of Congress classification.
+All books and materials in the library are cataloged by Library of Congress classification.
 The library has a collection designated the Pentecostal Research Center (PRC).
 This section of the collection is comprised of books by Pentecostal authors and about Pentecostalism.
-It is also home to the Noel Brooks Collection, holding the library and papers of a mid-century Pentecostal scholar, and the SCU Archives Collections.
+It is also home to the Noel Brooks Collection, holding the library and papers of a mid-century Pentecostal scholar, and the SWCU Archives Collection.

 The second floor of the C.H.
 Springer Learning Center serves as the administrative center of the university.
 The offices of the president, academic affairs, student affairs, business affairs, internet technology, and financial aid are on this floor.

 This complex houses the graduate school offices, classrooms, a conference room, faculty offices, and the campus auditorium.

 Located at the corner of NE 39th Expressway and Davis, this facility houses the adult degree completion program.
 This progressive program allows working adults to get a degree by attending school just one night a week.